TeodorDyakov/autocorrect/README.md

 # spell-checker
-A simple spell checking engine that suggests a correction to a mispelled word
+A simple spell checking engine that suggests a correction to a mispelled word.
+Words are ranked first by Levenstein distance, than by probability of unigram.

     	Suggester s = new Suggester(WordLists.LOWERCASE_WORDS);